 At present the school has a roll of 26 pupils who are taught in 2 multi-composite classes P1 - 3 and P4 – 6.
 Within our full-time equivalent staffing we also have one full time school assistant, who supports pupils with their learning and a further school assistant, who supports a child with additional support needs within the Early Years Centre (EYC).
 The EYC has 9 children attending on a full day basis.
 The center operates from 9am until 3pm with the option for parents to purchase wrap around care from 8.30am until 9am and 3.00pm until 4.00pm.
 Currently Two 1FTE Early Years Practitioners (EYPs) staff the nursery.
 The Early Years Centre has been embedded into the life of the school.

-This year the school FSM was 23.1% with 82.9% of pupils living in Decile 5, in accordance with the Scottish Index of Multiple Deprivation (SIMD).
+This year the school FSM was 23.1% the local authority average is 21.9%, this has increased by 25% over last session.
+We have 82.9% of pupils living in Decile 5, in accordance with the Scottish Index of Multiple Deprivation (SIMD).
 Fisherton Primary is part of the Carrick Cluster of schools.
 The school enjoys close working relationships with the other schools in the Cluster, which include Maidens, Cairn, Gardenrose, Crosshill, Minishant, Straiton, Kirkmichael and Carrick Academy.
 Senior leadership team, and all other staff work together at regular intervals to improve the quality of learning, teaching and assessment across the cluster.

 HMIe and the Care Inspectorate inspected Fisherton Primary School and Early Years Centre in April 2018 with the full published report being released in June 2019.
 The reports are available to view in school and also via the Education Scotland website at https://education.gov.scot/inspection-reports/south-ayrshire/8233225